Medicare Part D Enrollment Tools

 FOR PART D CHALLENGES

 Educate Your Patients to Avoid Confusion & Disruption

 Medicare Part D open enrollment for 2020 starts October 15, and it's time prepare for plan change season and the stress and confusion it brings.

 As in past enrollment periods, some of your Part D patients are likely to receive confusing or incomplete information about which pharmacies they can use in a particular plan's Part D network.
 Some of these communications mislead patients into thinking that if your pharmacy is not preferred in a plan, they cannot fill prescriptions there.

 Rather than scrambling to counter confusing and misleading communications that may come late in the enrollment period, start educating your patients now and offer to answer questions and assist in plan comparisons.

-American Pharmacies has prepared a customizeable letter that you can send to select patients who need help with their plan choices or have questions about whether they should use a preferred or non-preferred network pharmacy.
+American Pharmacies has prepared a customizable letter that you can send to select patients who need help with their plan choices or have questions about whether they should use a preferred or non-preferred network pharmacy.
 The letter is in Microsoft Word format and can be individualized with your own pharmacy logo, name and address/phone number.
 We also are providing a Part D bag clipper and a half-page flier that you can print to hand out to patients or use as a bag stuffer.
 Use the links at the top of this article to download.

 Part D Resources